aaalgo/wdong.org/content/2017/receptive/receptive.md

 [This program](https://github.com/aaalgo/tfgraph) automatically
 computes the receptive field size of the narrowest layer of a TensorFlow model.
-This can be used as a guide to tailor a standard network architecture to work with a simple dataset.
+This can be used as a guide to modifying a standard network architecture to work with a simple dataset.